 Increasing demand for aviation maintenance technicians continues to drive the need for training programs at schools such as National Aviation Academy (NAA).
 Quality training is essential to develop the knowledge and hands-on skills required for careers in aviation maintenance.

-To connect students and alumni with aviation industry representatives, NAA hosted a career fair on May 9, 2019 at their Tampa Bay campus.
+To connect students and alumni with aviation industry representatives, NAA hosted a career fair on May 9, 2019, at their Tampa Bay campus.
 Forty-four companies were in attendance scouting students, conducting interviews and making offers.
-Industry leaders such as Boeing, Delta, Embraer, General Electric (GE), Gulfstream and Lockheed Martin were onsite, among numerous others, making this this the largest career fair in NAA history.
+Industry leaders such as Boeing, Delta, Embraer, General Electric (GE), Gulfstream and Lockheed Martin were onsite, among numerous others, making this the largest career fair in NAA history.

 NAA focuses solely on aviation maintenance training to meet the specific needs in aviation and parallel industries.
 Aircraft mechanics are in high demand as the aerospace industry expands and technicians age out of the aviation workforce.
 With NAA’s 14 or 21-month accelerated training programs, students are able to learn from experienced instructors and prepare for local to global career opportunities.

 David Mead, Senior Executive Vice President of Education and Operations, stated, “It is our job to instill the necessary training, and qualities, that employers are looking for in the next generation of aviation maintenance technicians.
 It is also our duty to ensure that our graduates are equipped with the knowledge to be successful in careers that span all sectors of aviation.”

 According to Boeing’s 2018 Pilot & Technician Outlook, 754,000 new aviation maintenance technicians will be needed by 2037.
 Given the continued demands in the industry, upcoming careers fairs are anticipated to provide vast opportunity for students and alumni.